lovindata/lovindata.github.io/docs/posts/5/index.md

   <figcaption>Configuring the Open WebUI and Ollama stack</figcaption>
 </figure>

-Let's now expose our application to the outside world.
-To be precise, it means exposing the Open WebUI service.
-This part is identical to when Nginx Proxy Manager and Portainer were exposed, so I invite you to **check the previous part**.
-The important part is to **expose only the Open WebUI and enable `Websockets Support`** because text writing on the fly is done through a websocket.
+Make sure your DNS provider has `llm.mydomain.topdomain` routed to your ISP router, just like Portainer and Traefik were set up in the previous section.
 After that, you should be able to **navigate to 'llm.mydomain.topdomain'**, and by **configuring your admin account (mandatory on first page load)**, you should end up on the following page:

 <figure markdown="span">
   ![Open WebUI](image-28.png)